 The Graduate School oversees the implementation of SIUE's RCR and IDP Policy, which is shown below.
 Faculty are required to email a list of their funded students to Linda Skelton at email@example.com.
 The names and completed training certificates will be kept in the Office of Research and Projects.

 All undergraduate and graduate students and postdoctoral researchers are expected to abide by established professional norms and ethical principles in the performance of their scholarly activities.
-Those individuals who are paid by internal or external research grants (not including URCA Associates or Assistants) will complete the CITI module-based online RCR training and certification.
+Those individuals who are paid by internal or external research grants (not including URCA Associates or Assistants) will complete Graduate School approved responsible conduct of research (RCR) training and certification.
 The Graduate School will retain all documentation related to the training.

-Approved by Graduate Council, September 27, 2012.
+Approved by the Graduate Council, November 20, 2014.